 What does implantation bleeding look like?

-The implantation bleeding looks like light spotting, i.e. blood, which appears on wiping.
-It may also appear as consistent, light flow of blood that needs a light pad or panty liner.
-The blood may look orange or pink to brown.
-No clots are usually present in implantation bleeding in early stages of pregnancy.
-It may last for a few hours up to three days.
-Women who are pregnant for the first time may have pregnancy implantation bleeding for a little more time in comparison to women who have had multiple pregnancies.
+Implantation bleeding looks like light spotting that appears when you wipe.
+It may also look like a consistent, light flow of blood that needs a light pad or panty liner.
+The blood may look orange, pink, or brown.
+There are usually no clots in implantation bleeding in the early stages of pregnancy.
+It may last from a few hours up to several days.

 - Mood swings

 - Abdominal bloating

 - Faint or light cramping (less severe than cramps during normal periods)

 Make sure to note the consistency, color, and frequency of any bleeding during early pregnancy, as well as any implantation bleeding signs and symptoms.
 It may be useful to share these details with a health care provider for a diagnosis.

 Implantation bleeding in early pregnancy is generally only a light spotting of blood that appears when you wipe or that needs a light pad or panty liner.
 It may also look like a light flow of blood, but it is different from the typical flow of normal periods.
 Typical implantation bleeding in the early stages of pregnancy is pink- or brown-colored discharge.